writethedocs/www/docs/conf/portland/2023/writing-day.rst

 The Good Docs Project
 ~~~~~~~~~~~~~~~~~~~~~

-`The Good Docs Project <https://thegooddocsproject.dev/>`_ is an open source community of 50+ technical writers, doc tools
+`The Good Docs Project <https://thegooddocsproject.dev/>`_ is an open-source community of 50+ technical writers, doc tools
 experts, UX designers, and software engineers who are committed to improving the quality
 of documentation in open source.
 We aim to educate and empower people to create
 high-quality documentation by providing them with resources, best practices, and tools